Human Resources Coordinator

 General Description

-The Human Resources Coordinator is a key member of the human resources team, responsible for the accurate and timely administration of payroll, employee benefits, and various leave of absence programs.
+The Payroll, Leave, and Benefits Coordinator is a key member of the human resources team, responsible for the accurate and timely administration of payroll, employee benefits, and various leave of absence programs.
 This role ensures compliance with all applicable federal and state laws and serves as a primary point of contact for employee inquiries related to pay, benefits enrollment, and leave policies.
 This position reports directly to the Human Resources Administrator and Human Resources Director.

 Duties & Responsibilities